- Estimated total population:1

 - 1 2010 Population and Housing Census, Ghana Statistical Service;

 - 3 UNAIDS 2010 Report on the Global AIDS Epidemic.

 With funding from the U.S. Agency for International Development (USAID) and others, Jhpiego has worked in Ghana for two decades to support the Government of Ghana’s capacity to improve the health of women and their families.
 Currently, Jhpiego is implementing the following programs in Ghana:

-- With funding from the Jubilee Partners (a consortium of Tullow Oil, Kosmos Energy, Anadarko Petroleum and Petra SA), Jhpiego is improving and expanding access to frontline primary health care for nearly one million residents in the Western Region by strengthening the Community-based Health Planning and Services system, a network of community-based nurses and midwives who provide care to local communities.
+- With funding from the Jubilee Partners (a consortium of Tullow Oil, Kosmos Energy, Anadarko Petroleum, Ghana National Petroleum Company and Petra SA), Jhpiego is improving and expanding access to frontline primary health care for nearly one million residents in the Western Region by strengthening the CHPS system.

 - With funding from the Bill & Melinda Gates Foundation, Jhpiego is implementing a three-year, nationwide project to reduce newborn mortality in Ghana through low-dose, high-frequency training.